ARTIST STATEMENT

 Becoming aware of the arc of this work came slowly to me, beginning a year after running for an entire day from the falling Twin Towers in the Ground Zero area of Manhattan.
 It was only after being “displaced” from my Tribeca home for almost a year after 9/11, that I came to reflect upon my recurring childhood dreams of being chased by bad guys, and running for safety.
 I later created a video, RUNNING, highlighting this nightly fleeing from villains.

-I revisited my Profile Series (https://www.lindastein.com/home/profiles) and the angst I felt in confronting my sexuality, and the ways I, myself, was an Other.
+I revisited my Profile (Below the Eyes) Series and the angst I felt in confronting my sexuality, and the ways that I was treated as an Other.
+My half-century of sketchbook diaries detailed the shame and hiding forced upon me by a society that made me lesser for my gender and my sexuality.

-Gradually I was drawn to the Holocaust and then to global displacement in which factors of power and vulnerability led to the genocide, uprooting and eviction of entire populations.
+Gradually I was drawn to the Holocaust and then to global displacement in which factors of power and vulnerability led to the uprooting, eviction and genocide of entire populations.
 I developed an artistic craving to start a dialogue with my viewer about what it takes to be a hero on an everyday basis–an Upstander rather than a bystander.